iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_default_value.md

 ```

-Use the `get` operation to implement **The default value for the "Link" attribute type**  in the following ways:
+Use the `get` operation to implement **default value for the "Link" attribute type**  in the following ways:

 ```
 get(className) // return the id of a randomly selected class object